markcox80/data-flow/doc/schedulers.md

 the runnables in the execution queue to complete or a specified wall clock time to elapse.

-Note that it is unspecified when runnables start executing, however, runnables must have started executing when `START1` or `START` followed by `WAIT-UNTIL-FINISHED` has been applied to the scheduler.
+It is unspecified when runnables start executing, however, runnables must have started executing when `START1` or `START` followed by `WAIT-UNTIL-FINISHED` has been applied to the scheduler.

-If a scheduler is started using `START1` then any runnable scheduled after invocation of `START1` will be added to the scheduled queue and will only be executed the next time the scheduler is started and `WAIT-UNTIL-FINISHED` is applied to the scheduler.
+If a scheduler is started using `START1` then any runnable scheduled after invocation of `START1` will be added to the scheduled queue and executed the next time the functions `START1` or `START` followed by `WAIT-UNTIL-FINISHED` is applied to the scheduler.

 If a scheduler is started using `START` then any runnable scheduled